 For Hamish Douglas Burgess' own traditional and modern Celtic artwork please visit our Gallery page.

-May 2nd-31st - for the first time on Maui, The Celtic Art of Hamish Burgess will be on display for the whole month of May at Hawaiian Village Coffee in the Kahana Gateway Center (4405 Honoapiilani Hwy, #207) in West Maui.
-Opening hours 6am-6pm !
-See our Hamish's Celtic art original paintings, giclees, and prints - all available for purchase.
-He lives around the corner, so if you want a chat with him about his art, please call 808-264-5190, and he'll pop round to the coffee shop to see you.
-Preview the artwork on our Gallery page.
+April 25th-June 15th 2017 - in Kahana, West Maui, you can see The Celtic Art of Hamish Burgess at Hawaiian Village Coffee in the Kahana Gateway Mall (4405 Honoapiilani Hwy, #207) in West Maui.
+Opening hours 5.30am-5pm every day.
+See our Hamish's Celtic original art and giclees - available for purchase.
+If you want a chat with him about his art, please call 808-264-5190, and he'll pop round to the coffee shop to see you.

 Mahalo to David Maran, owner of Hawaiian Village Coffee, for supporting local artists.